RAYS OF SUNSHINE CHILDREN’S CHARITY

 - Adopting safeguarding children guidelines through a code of behaviour for employees and volunteers

-- Sharing information about safeguarding children and good practice with children, parents, employees and volunteers
+- Sharing information about safeguarding and good practice with children, young people, parents, employees and volunteers

-- Sharing information about concerns with agencies who need to know, and involving parents and children appropriately
+- Sharing information about concerns with agencies who need to know, and involving parents and children and young people appropriately

 - Carefully following procedures for recruitment, selection and vetting of employees and volunteers